bundlewrap/bundlewrap/docs/content/guide/dev_item.md

 # Custom item types

-## Step 0: Understand statedicts
+## Step 0: Understand expected_state and actual_state

-To represent supposed vs. actual state, BundleWrap uses statedicts.
-These are normal Python dictionaries with some restrictions:
+To represent both the expected and actual states of an item, BundleWrap uses dictionaries with a specific structure:

 * keys must be Unicode text
 * every value must be of one of these simple data types: